Nintendo Switch Black Friday 2020: best early deals and bundle offers you'll want to grab now

 Best Nintendo Switch Pro Controller deals

 For those who prefer a more old-fashioned design, the Pro Controller ditches the novelty of the joy-cons for a more traditional approach.
-So whether you’re an e-sports competitor or just can’t get the hang of joy-cons, the Pro Controller goes for a slightly cheaper price and much more closely resemble teh typr of cotrollers that console gamers are used to.
+So whether you’re an e-sports competitor or just can’t get the hang of joy-cons, the Pro Controller goes for a slightly cheaper price and much more closely resemble the type of controllers that console gamers are used to.

 - Nintendo Switch Pro Controller | £53.99 at Currys